leemeichin/k8s-guide/internet-exposure/setting-up-ingress-nginx.md

 In practical terms, you'll get a new load balancer on the cloud side, and everything you expose to the internet on Kubernetes will go through Nginx.

 !!!info :loudspeaker: Get a domain name!
 It will be difficult--if not impossible--to continue with this chapter if you don't have a domain name.
-You can find one for cheap at [gandi.net](https://gandi.net), [namecheap](https://www.namecheap.com) or [GoDaddy](https://www.godaddy.com) to name a few.
+If you're already working with Hetzner Cloud then you can register a domain [directly through them](https://www.hetzner.com/domainregistration) but it may not be the cheapest option.
+[CloudFlare](https://www.cloudflare.com) are a great alternative if you are more conscious of price.
 !!!

 ## Requirements